ScilifelabDataCentre/OrderPortal/README.md

 samples provided by external researchers.
 The facility processes the samples according to the order from the scientist.

-The OrderPortal system has been designed to work for different types of service facilities.
-The system is not hardcoded for DNA sequencing.
+The OrderPortal system has been designed to work for any type of service facility that handles discrete orders.
+It may also be used for other uses, such as project applications, report submission, etc. The system allows basically any type of form-based submission of information.

+The OrderPortal system is not hardcoded for any specific area such as DNA sequencing.
 On the contrary, considerable effort has gone into making sure the design is as general as possible.
-This means that installation of the system requires configuration of a number of aspects.
+This means that installation of the system requires configuration of a number of aspects to suite your particular needs.

-__Note__: A few of the features described in this document have not yet been implemented.

 Features
 --------

-We needed a portal where users (researchers) can place orders for a project to be executed by a research service facility.
+We (NGI Sweden) needed a portal where users (researchers) can place orders for a project to be executed by a research service facility.
 The portal had to have the following features:

 * Allow users to register an account, which is approved by the facility staff.
 * Allow the user to specify an order.